slamice/wri/hipsters/chapter04.md

 "Adrian's not working tonight looks like."

 "She's playing tonight.
 At the Claybourne Whatever.
-It's the new place near main and Clinton." slowly coming down from her high.
+It's the new place near Main and Clinton." slowly coming down from her high.

 "Yea I heard about it.
 She plays a lot."